r-fukutoku/CS_Data_Visualization/index.md

 ![final_hexbin_2001-2020](https://user-images.githubusercontent.com/98488324/166256817-0d818d1d-c91b-4667-8996-cef63c50eda8.png)

 #### <ins>Findings:</ins>
 The hexbin plot allowed us to have an effective visualization for the analysis of the correlation between popularity and vote average.
-I created the same structured plots for seven two-decade span subset data to analyze the trends of population and vote average over time.
-I found a trend that appears in all charts with the movies over 140 years, which is that the areas of high density are around the vote average of 5 to 8 and the popularity range of -1 to 1 in log10.
-This is interpreted as a tendency that the mojority of movies share similar range of vote average and popularity which do not change over 140 years.
+By creating the same structured plots for seven two-decade span subset data, I found a trend that appears in all charts with the movies over 140 years.
+The trend is that the areas of high density are around the vote average of 5 to 8 and the popularity range of 0.1 to 10 (-1 to 1 in log10).
+This is interpreted as a tendency that the majority of movies share similar range of vote average and popularity which do not change over 140 years.
 I picked two plots, 1941-1960 and 2001-2020, as they indicate the trend well.

 -Instead of stating logged values, state the actual values and comment on how they appear in the figures.
 Be more specific in your discussion of what the figures show.
 Also consider when you do this how many movies you see in the various groupings.
 What do I expect?

--Explain in more detail why you chose to highlight the two time periods that you did.

 ### Strip Plots of Vote Count vs Vote Average & Vote Count vs Popularity in 1941-1960: